 Poznan Restaurants for Breakfast, Lunch, & Dinner

-Poznan, located in Western Poland has a population of around 550,000 people and is one of the oldest cities in the country.
-With a combination of new architecture and one of the most beautiful and pristine Old Towns I’ve seen yet, it’s well worth a visit.
-It’s also renowned as being a destination favored by foodies and is filled with plenty of top-notch places to eat.
+Poznan, located in Western Poland, has a population of around 550,000 people and is one of the oldest cities in the country.
+With a combination of new architecture and one of the most beautiful and pristine Old Towns I’ve seen, it’s well worth a visit.
+It’s also renowned as a destination favored by foodies and is filled with plenty of top-notch places to eat.

-It’s not often that I write food guides, but I so thoroughly enjoyed each and every place I visited in Poznan that I couldn’t help but put this together.
+It’s not often that I write food guides, but I thoroughly enjoyed each place I visited in Poznan, and I couldn’t help but put this together.

 1) Ptasie Radio